Welcome to the team who live and breathe the Open ethos.

 Meet the Team

-She works closely with the research team and loves engaging with our panel or other user groups to see how diverse customers really experience brands.
-This helps Open better understand the depth and range of brand experiences.
-We then work with clients to improve the experiences for all.
-In the short term through product improvements and then more strategically by building inclusion awareness, understanding, tools and skills.
+She works closely with the research team, regularly engaging with our panel or other user groups to better understand how diverse customers really experience brands.
+This informs our work with clients to improve the experiences for all: tactically through product improvements and more strategically, building role-based awareness, tools and skills.
+As an economist by training and human-centred designer by practice, she also leads the economic value research for Open, assisting our clients understand the potential financial benefits of more inclusive approaches.

 When not managing the growth and delivery quality of Open, she can generally be found in a café with her husband, kids or friends or on a mountain cycling, running or skiing some Alpine trail.